The French Revolution: A History: Reception and influence

 Carlyle's radical departure from the classical histories of the eighteenth century came as a shock to Victorian critics.
 Lady Morgan found the mere publishing of such a work premature and superfluous while censuring Carlyle's style.
 William Makepeace Thackeray found the style initially difficult yet ultimately rewarding and called the book's appearance "timely".
 Mill praised the work lavishly, announcing that "This is not so much a history as an epic poem."

 The book immediately established Carlyle's reputation as an important 19th-century intellectual.
 It also served as a major influence on a number of his contemporaries, including Charles Dickens, who compulsively carried the book around with him, and drew on it while producing A Tale of Two Cities for his crowd scenes in particular.
 The book prompted Oscar Wilde to say of Carlyle, "How great he was!
 He made history a song for the first time in our language.
 He was our English Tacitus."
 Wilde would later attempt to purchase Carlyle's table on which the history was written.
 Ralph Waldo Emerson thought that it revealed "an imagination such as never rejoiced before the face of God, since Shakespeare".
 Mark Twain studied the book closely during the last year of his life, and it was reported to be the last book he read before his death.
 The Irish revolutionary John Mitchel called the French Revolution "the profoundest book, and the most eloquent and fascinating history, that English literature ever produced."
 Florence Edward MacCarthy, son of Denis MacCarthy, remarked that "Perhaps more than any other, it stimulated poor John Mitchel & led to his fate in 1848", i.e. imprisonment.

 Some critics took issue with Carlyle's style, and his stance on the revolution.
 William H. Prescott found Carlyle's "attempt to colour so highly what nature has already over-coloured" to be "in very bad taste", producing "a grotesque and ludicrous effect"; he also took issue with Carlyle's "affectations of new-fangled words" and "trite" views.
 In his January 1840 review, Giuseppe Mazzini argued that Carlyle misunderstood the Revolution because he lacked the "true conception of Humanity," not recognising "any collective life or collective aim.
 He recognises only individuals."

 The book deeply influenced Alexander Herzen's philosophical work From the Other Shore (1848–1850).

+Martin Luther King Jr. often quoted from the third chapter of the sixth book of volume one, saying: "We shall overcome, because Carlyle is right, 'No lie can live forever.'"